gingerhot/joker/README.md

 * **commands** (is available or not?)
 * **command outputs** (does command output match with the given expected value?)

+## Compatibility

+* macOS and Linux supported, not Windows at present.
+* Bash shell only

 ## Installation

+Just `go get` if you have a Go environment:

 ```sehll
 go get github.com/gingerhot/joker
 ```

-Note: macOS and Linux supported, not Windows at present.
+or install a binary from [Releases](https://github.com/gingerhot/joker/releases).

 ## Usage